r-lyeh-archived/bundler/README.md

         -h or --help           this screen
         -q or --quiet          be silent, unless errors are found -r or --recursive      recurse subdirectories
-        -u or --use ALGORITHM  use compression algorithm = { none, lz4, lzma (default), deflate, shoco }
+        -u or --use ALGORITHM  use compression algorithm = { none, lz4, lzma (default), lzip, deflate, shoco }
         -v or --verbose        show extra info
 ```